Universal Medicine cult gossip October 2014Posted: October 6, 2014

 Another melee broke out in the Accountability bunker today over who would be wearing what to go trick or treating this year.
 It started with a discussion of what would be guaranteed to frighten the neighbours, but descended into an all in bout of Greco Roman wrestling.
-Princess is going as a Lord of Form, but You Know who objected to being used as her horse, and when she asked to borrow one of their capes she had a few things to say about the toast crumbs and red wine stains.
+Princess is going as a Lord of Form, but You Know who objected to playing her horse, and when she tried on one of their capes she had a few things to say about the toast crumbs and red wine stains.
 The actual Lords of Form then got physical about who was going go as Desiree Delaloye and who would go as Alison Greig, and the only way I could get their hands of each other’s throats was to offer them the option of going as the Before OR After version.

 And it’s not like there’s no other cult ghouls to go as.
 Sarah Davis!